YueJiangMDSV/DSCI-532_group-211_R-dash/Reflections.md

 ## Strengths:
 Similar to the Python dashboard, our R dashboard is easy to use and easy to understand.
-1. We kept the dataset introduction in Tab 1 that gives users the background information and purpose of our dashboard.
+1. We kept the dataset introduction in Tab 1 that gives users the background information and purposes of our dashboard.
 2. We kept the drop-down window and range slider bar in Tab 2 that allows users to select the stock(s) and time range that they are interested to further explore.
 3. We also kept the interactivity between the drop-down window and the second chart in Tab 2.
 4. We kept the slider bar and explanations in Tab 3 to help users further understand financial investments.